 But here’s the weirdest part.
 I just took his word for it.
 I didn’t feel offended, or embarrassed.
 I didn’t hesitate, much less protest, or ask questions.
 I just shrugged, and walked off to some other aisle, wondering what, exactly, I was not qualified to see—but not why—or if—I was ‘unqualified.’
 It didn’t take long to figure out they must be looking at a ‘girlie magazine,’ which, though I’d never actually seen one, I’d heard enough about to guess what was ‘all stretched open.’
 Whatever.

 There wasn’t just a lack of umbrage, there was no surprise—at all.
-Just like that moment my father had announced he was ‘a father not a buddy,’ I was being told something I already knew—had known all along—as did Billy, Jake and Dustin, apparently.
+Just like that moment when my father had announced he was ‘my father not my buddy,’ I was being told something I already knew—had known all along—as did Billy, Jake and Dustin, apparently.
 We were all just acknowledging that I was ‘interesting’ enough to be invited to their party—for some reason—but that my success was ‘unqualified’—and not in the usual, complimentary way..

 So, I hadn’t been invited along for those rumors about an older girlfriend, apparently.
 What then?